sgarciav/ros2_playground/README.md

 Note that some examples depend on other 3rd party repositories.
-Their corresponding README files will inform when to run the vcs command to import these repos into the provided ROS2 workspace.
+Their corresponding README files will inform when to run the vcs command to import these repos into the provided ROS 2 workspace.